Table of Contents

 How to Install Worldmap?

-- Run the below command to install Worldmap.
+- Run the command below to install Worldmap.
 (Grafana 3.0 or higher is necessary to use this plugin).

 grafana-cli plugins install grafana-worldmap-panel

-- Once installed, the panel is now in your /var/lib/Grafana/plugins directory.
+- Once installed, the panel is in your /var/lib/Grafana/plugins directory.

-Worldmap plugin has two basic requirements:
+The Worldmap plugin has two basic requirements:

 - Location - This is the location to which we tie the data from point 1.
 Location information could either be in the form of Latitude and Longitude or as geohash.
 The panel looks at these coordinates to determine which points should be circled on the map.